 About me

 My research examines the intersection of borders, human security, and state-making in international politics.
-I focus on the local communities who uniquely experience borders, introducing original concepts and evidence to explain how they are navigating the global trend toward walls and other forms of border hardening.
-In other work, co-authors and I examine the gendered dimensions of public demands for border control.
+I focus on the local communities who uniquely experience borders, introducing original concepts and data to explain how they are navigating the global trend toward walls and other forms of hardening.
+This work has been accepted for publication in International Studies Quarterly.

 Prior to my graduate studies, I received a B.A. in Political Science, History, and Arabic from Florida Atlantic University.